 Fees: Very expensive fees charged by Western Union.
 Normally a flat fee, so small transfers are penalized.

 - LocalBitcoins.com: Some sellers on the peer-to-peer exchange accept Western Union.
 Some protections are in place as the coins are held in escrow before the payment is sent.

 - Paxful: The Paxful platform specializes in unconventional payment methods such as Western Union.
 Very high fees and no regulation.

 - Cointal: Much like in the case of LocalBitcoins.com, Cointal utilizes a peer-to-peer system.
 The escrow system provides protection on both sides of the trade.

 If you’re based in China or Hong Kong, then you’ve probably heard of China Union Pay.
 Its a financial services firm that issues bank cards, which can then be used to purchase goods and services both online and offline.
 This makes it perfect to buy crypto.

-Fees: Depends on the platform. eToro deposits are free with China Union Pay, while others such as Paxful charge high exchange fees.
+Fees: Depends on the platform.
+Platforms such as Paxful charge high exchange fees.